open-telemetry/community/community-membership.md

 2. Each SIG Maintainer must formally vote for their choice by commenting on that issue.
 3. The option receiving the most votes wins.
-4. If the vote is split, the OpenTelemetry TC should be brought into the discussion, and the TC itself gets a (single) tiebreaking vote.
+4. If the vote is a tie, the OpenTelemetry TC should be brought into the discussion, and the TC itself gets a (single) tiebreaking vote.

 While inevitably these sorts of decisions will be disappointing for somebody,